Reggio Emilia

 Nursery Care - Learning and Development

-We are also inspired and guided by many other theorists and inspirational thinkers such as: Froebel, Montessori, Vygotsky and Piaget whose work underpins our current understanding of the early years.
+We are inspired and guided by many theorists and inspirational thinkers such as: Froebel, Montessori, Vygotsky and Piaget whose work underpins our current understanding of the early years.

 The key ethos which encompasses all of these approaches and has historically and continues to be our main inspiration is the Reggio Emilia Approach.